DIB-OD: Preserving the Invariant Core for Robust Heterogeneous Graph Adaptation via Decoupled Information Bottleneck and Online Distillation: Experiments

 \textbf{Analyzing Variation in Data Performance Among Comparable Collections.} We conduct experiments to test DIB-OD’s performance in single cross-domain learning, as shown in Table~\ref{table:DIB-OD_Intra_Type_Domain}.
 To validate our model's capability for knowledge transfer, we design a series of cross-domain pre-training experiments within each category of comparable datasets.
 Specifically, we conduct experiments in the three distinct domains outlined previously.
 For clarity, we denote the direction of cross-domain transfer using an arrow ($\rightarrow$) between the abbreviated names of the datasets.
 This notation is consistently applied throughout our experiments to indicate the source and target domains.

-\textbf{Results Analysis:}~As illustrated in Table~\ref{table:DIB-OD_Intra_Type_Domain}, DIB-OD consistently achieves SOTA performance in 8 out of 9 intra-domain transfer scenarios.
-(1) Superiority in Chemical and Biological domains: In the M $\rightarrow$ N and P $\rightarrow$ D tasks, DIB-OD outperforms the strongest baselines on PA and UDAGCN by approximately 1.7\% and 13.1\% respectively.
-This significant margin, especially in the P$\rightarrow$D task (a 13.1\% improvement), empirically validates Lemma~\ref{lm:adi}.
+\textbf{Results Analysis.} As shown in Table~\ref{table:DIB-OD_Intra_Type_Domain}, DIB-OD achieves the best mean accuracy in all eight within-type transfer settings.
+In particular, DIB-OD outperforms the strongest competing baselines, DANE and UDAGCN, by approximately $11.1$ and $13.1$ percentage points on M$\rightarrow$N and P$\rightarrow$D, respectively.
+These gains support the effectiveness of the proposed information-allocation and preservation mechanisms under transfers between related chemical and biological datasets.
+DIB-OD also achieves the best mean accuracy on both social-network transfers, I$\rightarrow$d and d$\rightarrow$I, despite the generally lower performance in this domain.
 By optimizing the aggregation of "decisive information" from diverse structural views, DIB-OD effectively constructs a more complete invariant core that captures fundamental protein motifs, which remain consistent despite variation in protein sizes.
-(2) Stability in social networks: For social network transfers (I $\rightarrow$ d and d $\rightarrow$ I), while the overall performance of all models is relatively lower due to the high sparsity of ego-networks, DIB-OD still maintains a steady lead.
+(2) Stability in social networks: For social network transfers (I$\rightarrow$d and d$\rightarrow$I), while the overall performance of all models is relatively lower due to the high sparsity of ego-networks, DIB-OD still maintains a steady lead.